POTS (Postural Orthostatic Tachycardia Syndrome) Treatment in Rockville, MD

-POTS, or Postural Orthostatic Tachycardia Syndrome, is a relatively rare, little understood condition that causes elevated heart rates up to 10 minutes after standing from a seated or prone position.
+POTS, or Postural Orthostatic Tachycardia Syndrome, is a relatively rare, little-understood condition that causes elevated heart rates up to 10 minutes after standing from a seated or prone position.
 Because the heart rate is erratic, the brain does not receive enough oxygen.
 As a result, people with POTS can find themselves dizzy or lightheaded for a short time after standing.
 This condition is most common in younger women, usually under 35, but it can occur in either gender at any age.
-At Physicians Now Urgent Care we do not perform the work up testing or make the diagnosis of POTS, but we support and provide management for those patients diagnosed with POTS according to the prescription of their treating physician.
+At Physicians Now Urgent Care and Walk-In Clinic we do not perform the workup testing or make the diagnosis of POTS, but we support and provide management for those patients diagnosed with POTS according to the prescription of their treating physician.
 We usually assist in checking and possibly treating causes of acute exacerbation of patients’ POTS illness, giving IV rehydration and other medications based on our findings.

 There is no concrete evidence of any one cause of POTS, but providers have found several possible triggers for the syndrome.
 In some cases, POTS is related to pregnancy or bed rest, while in others, it’s triggered by an illness or trauma.
 Sometimes, there’s no clear cause at all.